jinsongwei/xv6-public/tutorials/git_control.md

 ## tutorial to setup git version control

 If you would like to use git version control to work on your project with your partner or by yourself.
-Here is a brief tutorial to set up github.
+Here is a brief tutorial to set up.

 First, you need to have a github account.
 Don't forget request a discount using UCR email.  https://education.github.com/